J-ZW-Wang/ss_data_project/Readme.md

 * Walmart - Black Friday Purchases
   - check overall missing in a dataframe
+  - plot multiple subplots in a for loop
   - sklearn GBM Regressor
   - sklearn linear regression

+* Aerofit - Treadmill buyer profile
+  - plot multiple subplots in a for loop
+  - Stacked histogram